nottrobin/maas-docs/en/manage-cli-advanced.md

 sudo maas-rack register
 ```

-!!!
-Note:
+[note]
 The *register* command is not required when the rack controller is being
 added to a system that already houses an API server.
+[/note]

 You will be asked for the URL of the region API server.
 If you provide a
 hostname ensure it is resolvable.
 Next, you will be prompted for the secret key